BLI White Logo

 Field Trips

-NOTE: COVID will impact field trips.
-We cannot guarantee any given field trip will run as in past years or at all.
+NOTE: We cannot guarantee any given field trip will run as in past years or at all.

 Student Comments

 ‘Our projects were hands on and collaborative so we got to learn how to work together on a variety of engineering design challenges.
-Jeremiah and Jen both pushed us to think creatively to solve our own problems rather than telling us the answers right away.
+Our instructors pushed us to think creatively to solve our own problems rather than telling us the answers right away.
 They gave us helpful advice and were willing to give up their extra time to help anyone who wanted it.’

 ‘Each lecture and lab helped me understand a new subject.
-Jeremiah and Jen were both amazing and committed teachers that put in extra time and effort.’
+The teachers were both amazing and committed teachers that put in extra time and effort.’

 ‘I loved the group project.
-Jeremiah had an enthusiasm that lit up the room.’
+My teacher had an enthusiasm that lit up the room.’

-‘The program taught me a lot about biomedical engineering and also a lot about science in general.
-Jeremiah was also a terrific teacher and the content was great.’
+‘The program taught me a lot about biomedical engineering and also a lot about science in general.’

 Students pose for a photo in the Biomedical Engineering three-week summer engineering program